chodges7/helm-exercises/readme.md

 Jenkins
 ---
 - This exercise is using the docker container that we made for Jenkins so that we can practice using Helm.
+- The health checks are a little bit of an issue.
+There are two solutions:
+	- Do a clean install so you can speed Jenkins along
+	- Increase the `initialDelaySeconds`